SamudrACE: Fast and Accurate Coupled Climate Modeling with 3D Ocean and Atmosphere Emulators: Materials and Methods

 The reference OM4 ocean fields were all output as 5-day averages, rather than instantaneous snapshots.
 This includes the sea-surface temperature, used to force the ACE atmosphere model.
 For the purposes of this paper, these 5-day averages are used as an estimate of the ocean state at the midpoint of the averaging interval.

 Achieving consistent land, ice, and open ocean masking between the emulators is a crucial step, with important implications for coupling.
 Just as a traditional coupled GCM must reconcile differences in horizontal resolution when coupling the ocean to the atmosphere, GCM emulators must do so either during data preparation or via an online procedure.
 In this work, we emulate CM4 with a common 1 degree horizontal resolution for both the atmosphere and ocean and therefore handle mask alignment during the data preparation step.
-However, due to differences in the pipelines for 6-hourly atmosphere and 5-daily ocean data processing we pretrained ACE2 and SamudraI with distinct versions of sea ice concentration.
-This in turn led to larger than expected biases in surface temperature near coastlines in polar regions upon initial coupling of pretrained ACE2 to pretrained SamudraI.
-These biases were removed with the additional coupled fine-tuning of ACE2 weights, as described above.
-We have since corrected this error in data processing and are in the process of retraining ACE2 and SamudraI.
+Early versions of the coupled emulator suffered from relatively large surface temperature biases on grid cells with coastal sea ice due to small inconsistencies in the sea ice from the separate atmosphere and ocean data processing pipelines which resulted in the use of inconsistent sea ice during uncoupled pretraining of Samudra and ACE.
+These errors were easily corrected by instead pretraining Samudra with the sea ice resulting from the atmosphere data processing pipeline.
+We note that coupled fine-tuning of ACE was also an effective way to reduce these biases, allowing ACE to adapt to Samudra's sea ice representation in coupled mode.
+In Text S1 we provide additional discussion of our data processing choices and their effects on the coupled emulator.